abrahan-dev/public/cv/README.md

 I am a **senior software developer** with a focus on web applications.

-Since 2012, I have been developing both backends and frontends across various industries, including banking, accounting, healthcare, tourism, and risk management.
+Since 2012, I have been developing both **backends and frontends** across various industries, including banking, accounting, healthcare, tourism, and risk management.
 My expertise lies in applying clean code principles to effectively address business challenges.

 I frequently work within the **JavaScript ecosystem**, including both front and backend technologies such as TypeScript, Node.js, Bun, TypeORM, Sequelize, Vue, and React.
 I am also proficient in databases like MySQL and PostgreSQL.
-In the first half of my career, I worked extensively with the PHP ecosystem, including frameworks like Symfony, FuelPHP, Zend and Laravel.
+The first years of my career I worked extensively with the PHP ecosystem, including frameworks like Symfony, FuelPHP, Zend and Laravel.
 Additionally, I incorporate AI tools into my daily workflow to enhance productivity and problem-solving.

-As a thoughtful, self-driven, and open-minded professional, I am dedicated to problem-solving and constantly improving my skills.
-I value minimalist, efficient, and high-quality code, and am always eager to learn and share knowledge.
+As a thoughtful, self-driven professional, I am dedicated to problem-solving and constantly improving my skills.
+I value minimalist, efficient, and **high-quality code**, and I am always eager to learn and share knowledge.
 While I enjoy collaborating with teams, I also thrive in remote work environments that allow for flexibility and focus.

-I am seeking **roles with leadership responsibilities**, such as Lead Developer, Technical Lead, or Junior CTO.
+I am seeking roles with **leadership responsibilities**, such as Lead Developer, Technical Lead, or Junior CTO.
 I also have a strong interest in positions related to quality assurance and testing.
-Additionally, I am open to exploring opportunities in related fields that involve more management responsibilities.
+Additionally, I am open to exploring opportunities in related fields that involve management responsibilities.

-I am also open to partnering with individuals who have innovative business ideas, offering my expertise to help develop and bring those ideas to life.
+I am also **open to partnering** with individuals who have innovative business ideas, offering my expertise to help develop and bring those ideas to life.

 ## Professional Experience